ldorje1/ldorje1.github.io/_pages/about.md

 - AAAI 2026
 - IEEE VCC 2025
 - *Frontiers in Communications and Networks* 2025
-- 13th Wireless Days Conference 2025
+- IEEE 13th Wireless Days Conference 2025

 <a id="cv"></a>
 ## CV